thieflord06/ClearSky/README.md

 # Clearsky

-This program allows the device to serve as a NTP server to give time to other devices.
+This program provides information from Bluesky using ATProto.

 ## Table of contents